Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

 where $T$ is the trace of the energy-momentum tensor.
-Additionally, we incorporate the geometric properties of the metric in the form of the function: and we obtain the equations of motion for a scalar field cosmology with the scalar field non-minimally coupled to matter, given by:
+Additionally, the geometric properties of the metric are incorporated in the form of the function: to obtain the equations of motion for a scalar field cosmology with the scalar field non-minimally coupled to matter, given by: